johanngerberding/carla-agent-imitation-learning/README.md

 # Network Architecture

 The authors tried two different architectures in the paper.
-We start with the left one.

 ![network architecture](assets/network_architecture.png)

+Both versions are supported here.
+The left architecture is simply called `Network`, the other one `BranchedNetwork`.
+You should specify the architecture in your `config.py` because the dataset class is a bit different.

 # Dataset